Cautious optimization via data informativity: Cautious optimization

 The proof of this result follows immediately from the fact that any convex function attains its maximum over $\calS$ on~$\calF$.
 Thus, convexity (resp., concavity) allows us to find minimal upper bounds (resp., maximal lower bounds) over a set, leading to a solution of Problem~\ref{prob:cautious-opt}.\ref{prob:setwise}.
-In order to provide bounds over sets in scenarios where convexity or concavity cannot be guaranteed, we investigate Lipschitz continuity.
-This leads to conditions that can be checked at a finite number of points.
-Therefore, we are first interested in the question whether for all $z,z^\star\in\calS\subseteq\mathbb{R}^n$, it holds that More generally, and for later reference, the following result considers the more general case of weighted norms.